mvdmio/Tailwind.NET/Readme.md

 By default, the build tries to select the correct binary based on the `OS` and `Platform` properties of MSBuild.

 ### Disable default files copy action
-The library copies default files (`tailwind/tailwind.config.js` and `tailwind/tailwind.input.css`) to your project.
+The library copies default file (`tailwind/tailwind.input.css`) to your project.
 To disable this, add the following property:
 ```xml
 <PropertyGroup>
   <TailwindCopyDefaultFiles>false</TailwindCopyDefaultFiles>